Executing structural change so it holds in an

 -

-When: In the weeks following a layoff, business continuity becomes fragile as decision-making slows, handoffs break down, and teams hesitate to act.
+When: In the weeks following a layoff, decision-making slows, handoffs weaken, and business continuity becomes fragile.

 -